LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 To scan for devices, follow these steps:

 1. Click **Find Pinnacle Devices**.
 Discovered devices are displayed.
    > **Note:** The device name contains the last seven digits of the IMEI of the device so that you can easily identify the device to which you wish to connect.
-The IMEI is printed on the Pinnacle 100 modem label.
+The IMEI is printed on the label on the bottom of the MG100 housing.

 ![Scan screen - devices found](images/devices_found.png)
 _Scan screen - devices found_